 People who have purchased my work comment that the whimsy and personality of the imagery appeals to them.
 They value being able to look at the piece again and again to discover something they hadn't seen before.
 Some customers have purchased several letters to spell out words, such as PLAY for a child's playroom, or initials for a newly married couple using one of my ampersand pieces to create a wall display, such as L & H.

 These pieces work quite well on a large scale, too.
 I sold a 40- by 50-inch "C is for Cat" printed on canvas that makes a dramatic statement.
 Feel free to contact me for custom work.

 For more about my design work, please visit lesliehaines.com

-Ms. Haines is currently Associate Professor of Visual Communication in the School of Journalism at Middle Tennessee State University.
+Ms. Haines is currently Associate Professor of Visual Communication in the School of Journalism and Strategic Media at Middle Tennessee State University.
 Prior to this position, she chaired Graphic Design programs at The Art Institute of Tennessee-Nashville and Watkins College of Art & Design in Nashville.
 She received an MFA in Graphic Design from Marywood University and an MA in Advertising Design from Syracuse University.
-Select pieces from Animal Abecedary have been exhibited in The Frist Center for the Visual Arts in Nashville, at the international exhibition of Inkmasters in Cairns, Queensland Australia, and a solo exhibition at Nashville International Airport.
+Select pieces from Animal Abecedary have been exhibited in The Frist Art Museum in Nashville, at the international exhibition of Inkmasters in Cairns, Queensland Australia and a solo exhibition at Nashville International Airport.
 Her series has also been shown in various local and statewide venues.
 Ms. Haines created the design for the newest Tennessee arts license plate which is integral in supporting the arts across the state.
 Leslie Haines has over thirty years of experience in the fields of graphic design and advertising, and is now happily applying her skill sets to creating original imagery in the form of digital collage.

 Photo by Rory White